 After drooling all over our room and waiting for Fann to finish jumping on the bed, we quickly grabbed our jackets and went downstairs with Dione and Peter.
 Our two guides were waiting for us at the lobby and they led us to the ski resort which only operated when we decided to take a ride on it.
 We were the only tourists there and it felt like the entire ski resort and lifts were built exclusively for us.
 The ride up to Masikryong Peak took a whopping 45 minutes and cost €5 per person.
 The temperature was extremely cold, but the view was spectacular.
 I wanted to try and get as many shots as I could but my fingers were freezing.
 After we reached the peak, the sun was beginning to set.
 The scenery was so beautiful and we didn’t even feel like we were in North Korea.
 I regretted not bringing my tripod up and also I seemed to have misplaced my ND filters.
 I had to settle with handheld clumsiness to capture the awesome view that was in front of me.
 Since we went in October, there wasn’t any snow for us to ski, but the view was extremely rewarding.

 We went back down to the resort when it started to get too cold and we had to prepare for dinner after a great hot bath.
 Dinner wasn’t bad.
 They served us a mix of western and asian food which was a pretty strange combination.
 We then toured the hotel to see what other facilities they had.
 We were surprise to find a lot of cool entertainment stuff there.
-There was a Karaoke Lounge, Olympic sized swimming pool, a gym, pool room, internet room, book store, and a very relaxing cafe at the top floor.
+There was a karaoke bars, Olympic sized swimming pool, a gym, pool room, internet room, book store, and a very relaxing cafe at the top floor.
 It was very charming.
 Peter even had a good shave at the salon downstairs.
 The lady gave him a head massage that looked so utterly amazing.
 One of the receptionists thought that Fann and I were from Mainland China, and he spoke to us in perfect Mandarin.
 We were shocked and we told him we were from Malaysia.
 He was extremely friendly and he even asked us some questions about some Chinese brands which we never heard of.
 But we were glad that we got to communicate with another North Korean and in a language that we could understand.
 We were really amazed by the first class facilities and hospitality that North Korea has to offer.
 This was something that was not in our itinerary and it surprised us.
 Too bad we stayed only for one night and had to head back to Pyongyang the next morning.